 There are different kinds of treatments, including hormone therapy, immunotherapy, radiation, and chemotherapy.
-Ask your doctor about the risks, benefits, and side effects of each one, and what is best for you.
+Ask your doctor about the risks, benefits, and side effects of each one, and what's best for you.

-The goal is to cut prostate cancer's hormonal fuel supply, slowing down its growth.
+The goal is to cut the supply of hormones that fuel your prostate cancer, slowing its growth.

 - Dramatically lower your testosterone levels

-- Prevent prostate cancer cells from using any low levels of androgens
+- Prevent prostate cancer cells from using low levels of androgens

 Most doctors think it makes sense to start this type of treatment as soon as prostate cancer becomes advanced.
 Your doctor may call it "androgen deprivation therapy."